 Hurtigruten Seasonal Cruises

-A voyage along the scenic Norwegian coast on board Hurtigruten should be on everyone’s bucket list.
+A Hurtigruten voyage travels along the scenic Norwegian coast throughout the year and for its sheer beauty, a Hurtigruten should be on everyone’s bucket list.
 Hurtigruten has serviced the 34 ports on the coast between Bergen and Kirkenes since 1893, providing the small coastal communities a vital link to the rest of the world.
 The ships carry freight and local passengers along the coast, as well being a major attraction for cruise passengers who want to experience some of the most beautiful fjord scenery in the world.

 As the Hurtigruten ships depart Bergen every day of the year the voyage provides visitors the opportunity to experience Norway in all seasons.

 Winter (Dec to mid Mar) lets you experience a landscape blanketed in pristine white snow, and offers opportunities to enjoy excursions like dog sledding and staying in a snow hotel.
 October and November offer early glimpes of the Northern lights, however, this is traditionally the stormy season for travelling along the coast.

 The winter season is likely to be the one most different to what you are used to, as the magical Aurora Borealis lights up the night sky in hues of green, purple and white.
 50 Degrees North offers small group escorted tours during this season so be sure to check our range of Hurtigruten Escorted tours.

 Hurtigruten runs Astronomy tours during the winter months.
 These tours book out early and feature guest lecturers and one additional excursion.

 The spring season (late Mar to May) brings nature back to life after a long and dark winter; with sunlight rejuvenating life along the coast, flowers blooming and stream gaining pace.